TAL LAWSUIT ALERT: Levi & Korsinsky Notifies Tal Education Group Investors of a Class Action Lawsuit and Upcoming Deadline

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of TAL investors who were adversely affected by alleged securities fraud between April 26, 2018 and July 22, 2021.
+The lawsuit on behalf of TAL investors has been commenced in the the United States District Court for the Southern District of New York.
+Affected investors purchased or otherwise acquired certain TAL securities between April 26, 2018 and July 22, 2021.
 Follow the link below to get more information and be contacted by a member of our team:

 CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (a) TAL's revenue and operational growth was the result of deceptive marketing tactics and illicit business practices that flouted Chinese laws, regulations and policies, and exposed the Company to an extreme risk that more draconian measures would be imposed on the Company; (b) TAL had engaged in misleading and fraudulent advertising practices, including the provision of false and misleading discount information designed to obfuscate the true cost of the Company's programs to its customers, the creation of fake customer reviews designed to fraudulently lure new customers to TAL programs, the misrepresentation of teacher qualifications and course qualities, and the marketing of rigged promotional events; (c) TAL had defied Chinese policies designed to alleviate the burden imposed by tutoring services on students and their families, including by imposing hefty advances and recurring debt payments on course enrollees, by offering courses designed to give affluent students unfair advantages, by holding courses outside of allowable tutoring hours, and by linking for-profit courses to government-mandated schooling; (d) as a result of the foregoing, TAL was subject to an extreme undisclosed risk of adverse enforcement actions, regulatory fines and penalties, and the imposition of new rules and regulations adverse to the Company's business and financial interests; and (e) as a result of the foregoing, TAL's historical growth was not sustainable or the result of legitimate business tactics as represented, and defendants' positive statements about the Company's business, operations, and prospects were materially false and misleading and lacked a reasonable factual basis.

-WHAT'S NEXT?
-If you suffered a loss in TAL during the relevant time frame, you have until April 5, 2022 to request that the Court appoint you as lead plaintiff.
+WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in TAL during the relevant timeframe, you have until April 5, 2022 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services' Top 50 Report as one of the top securities litigation firms in the United States.